-Just 10 degrees appart.
+Just 10 degrees apart.
 Awesome, this means that yolks can be set while keeping the whites a bit softer.
 This can only be done by controlling the cooking water temperature carefully.
-If we hold the water at 70°C long enough, the yolk will be set (not over cooked which turns a bit greenish, has an off flavor, and its texture is dry) while the whites will still be slightly softer than hard boiled.
+If we hold the water at 70°C long enough, the yolk will be set (not overcooked which turns a bit greenish, has an off flavor, and its texture is dry) while the whites will still be slightly softer than hard boiled.

 The poached egg consistency can be a tricky thing to achieve using the sous vide technique.
 Whites usually need to set while the yolks are still runny.
 This means that in order to cook eggs this way, we must rely on carry-over heat which isn’t really what sous vide cooking is about.
 If you want poached eggs, poach them, Heston Blumenthal has a really good tutorial on youtube.

-Soft boiled eggs in the other hand are a great example of sous vide cooking.
+Soft boiled eggs, on the other hand, are a great example of sous vide cooking.
 Because we want both the white and the yolk cooked only enough to have a great soft consistency.
 So here is what I did:

-01: Add water to container and set immersion circulator to 63°C
+01: Add water to the container and set immersion circulator to 63°C

-02: Wait until temperature is stable and add eggs.
+02: Wait until the temperature is stable and add eggs.

 03: cook eggs for an hour.

-04: drop eggs in ice bath for 30 seconds.
+04: drop eggs in the ice bath for 30 seconds.

 05: serve.
-The eggs should slip off their shells.
+The eggs should slip off their shells effortlessly.